 =IRR (values, [guess])

-guess – setting this parameter is optional.
-It is the estimated value for the expected IRR.
-If left blank, the function will take a default value of 0.1 (=10%).
+- [guess] – an estimated value for the expected IRR.
+This parameter is non-mandatory.
+If it’s omitted, the function will take a default value of 0.1 (=10%).